saptaparnidey/ByteCraft/README.md

 ### 🖥️ Run as Desktop App (Electron)

-ByteCraft can be run as a native desktop application using Electron.
+Javix can be run as a native desktop application using Electron.

 > **Note**: You must have Node.js and npm installed.